nhurstknight/reactathon/README.md

 - Randomise a film selection if you are stuck for what to watch.

 ## Process
-As we have a limited time to build the application we decided to spend time planning and investigate which API to build our application with.
+As we have a limited time to build the application, we decided to spend time planning and investigate which API to build our application with.
 We opted to build our app using [TMDb (The Movie Db) API]([API Overview — The Movie Database (TMDb)](https://www.themoviedb.org/documentation/api)) due to the extensive documentation that was available and the amount of data that was accessible from the API.

 ### Planning
 We outlined the MVP (minimum viable product) for our product which was to build the FilmIndex, FilmCard and FilmShow components.